 Will the Tests Be Accurate?

 The tests will be accurate provided you follow the instructions.
-Be aware that you will test a false positive if it is too early since not enough hormones would have been produced in the body.
+Be aware that you’ll test a false positive if it’s too early since not enough hormones would have been produced in the body.
 Hence you should wait for at least 4 to 5 days before testing again.
-Though rare, it is also possible that even if the test shows you as being pregnant it could be a case of being false positive.
+Though rare, it’s also possible that even if the test shows you as being pregnant it could be a case of being false positive.
 Medicines containing hCG may influence the test results.

 Photo Credit: “its true” (CC BY 2.0) by Josh Parrish